 Informal observations and walk-throughs are conducted by administrators and mentor teachers.
 Ongoing observations of new teachers are conducted by mentor teachers at least twice a year.
-During the 19-20 school year, administrators will be working to develop a consistent walk-through protocol.
+During the 20/21 school year, administrators will continue to work to develop a consistent walk-through protocol for when we return to in-person instruction.

 It is apparent that technology is being used regularly by both teachers and students.
-Promethean boards are in every classroom and most classrooms have a 1 to 1 ratio of chrome books to students.
-Through the observation process, no teachers have been found to be ineffective.
+Teachers used Google Classroom as their learning platform to deliver instruction during Distance Learning that began after March 13.
+Training and professional learning was provided to help teachers become more comfortable and knowledgeable with Google Classroom and other Web 2.0 tools.
+Every classroom has a Promethean Board and most classrooms have a 1 to 1 ratio of chrome books to students in both in-person and Distance Learning settings.
+Through the observation process, no teachers were found to be ineffective.